Welcome to my Trip Report on my favourite airline, EVA Air!

 Do take note that the airline skipped the 4* registration.

 My experience with EVA Air's website and mobile app has been flawless.
 Not being bias here but after trying many airline's website and mobile application, this has to be the best one I used so far.
-With a good online connection, you are able to access to your flight booking and make changes such as seat assignment and meal selection, of course, if you want to make changes to your air ticket, make a phone call or a visit to the airline.
+With a good online connection, you can access to your flight booking and make changes such as seat assignment and meal selection, of course, if you want to make changes to your air ticket, make a phone call or a visit to the airline.

 WiFi is available only on the 77A aircraft.